peteroupc/peteroupc.github.io/random.md

 - **Pseudorandom number generator (PRNG).** A number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same state every time.
 (In this document, RNGs include PRNGs.)
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
-- **Seed length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
+- **state length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
 - **Period.** The number of random numbers a PRNG can generate in one sequence before the sequence repeats.
-The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _seed length_.
+The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _state length_.

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators